OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_to_register_a_system_or_engine.md

 {{$include {TM_BOOK_CODE_SNIPPETS}/gameplay_code/ecs_system_engine.c:39:49}}
 ```

 In the above example the scheduler will schedule this system after the `maze_generation_system` system!
 Since we did not provide any further information in `.writes` or in `.components` the scheduler has no other information to work with.
-In this case its best to not write to anything!
+In this case it is best to not write anything!

 *Example load function:*